Chandigarh

 Nek Chand Rock Garden, Chandigarh

-• Nek Chand Rock Garden: Nek Chand Rock Garden is a beautiful, creative and large work of art that unfolds like a large sculpture garden, where during a walk you are repeatedly surprised by the many imaginative figures and environments that Nek Chand created.
+The Nek Chand Rock Garden is a beautiful, creative and rich work of art that unfolds like a large sculpture garden, where during a tour you are again and again surprised by the many imaginative figures and environments that Nek Chand has created.

 Other Attractions